Fitch Rates AT&T's Sr. Unsecured Notes Offering 'A'; Outlook Negative

 put to the

-At end of the first quarter of 2013, the company did not have
+At end of 2012, the company did not have any drawings on its

 Relative to the company's expected free cash flows, upcoming